llvm/circt/docs/RationaleHW.md

 FIRRTL dialect `InstanceGraph` type, etc.

 ## Parameterized Modules

+_MW: General question about parameters in modules... we seem to be ignoring the concept of a `localparam`, which is more of a #define than an actual parameter.
+Yet, this concept is still very useful from the "perceived readability of the generated code".
+Can we clarify the rationale here -- is this a "we'll get to localparam/`define later" or "these things aren't useful because ____"?
+NB: I kept reading and then there was a quick mention of localparam at the end.
+Might be worth calling out up front._

 The `hw` dialect supports parametric "compile-time" polymorphism for modules.
 This allows for metaprogramming along the instance tree, guaranteed